 This circuit uses the 555 chip as an astable oscillator.
 This is an important circuit that you should learn.

-The time period depends in Ra, Rb and C. The output only oscillates when pin 4 is held high.
-If pin 4 is low (connected to 0V) then the output is simply 0V.
+The time period depends in Ra, Rb and C. The OUTPUT only oscillates when RESET (Pin 4) is held HIGH.

 The time period of the 555 astable is given by the equation

-SPACE: In operation the output Q is low whilst the capacitor discharges - as this happens pin 7 is held low by the internal circuitry of the 555 IC and so the capacitor discharges through Rb only.
-The time for this discharge is Tspace = 0.7 Rb C (the voltage across the capacitor halves).
+SPACE: In operation the output Q is LOW whilst the capacitor discharges - as this happens Pin 7 is held LOW by the internal circuitry of the 555 IC and so the capacitor discharges through Rb only.
+The time for this discharge is:

-MARK: When the capacitor is sufficiently discharged the output goes high and pin 7 is allowed to float.
-The capacitor now charges through Ra and Rb and so the time to charge is Tmark = 0.7 ( Ra + Rb ) C.
+MARK: When the capacitor is sufficiently discharged the output goes HIGH and Pin 7 is allowed to float.
+The capacitor now charges through Ra and Rb and so the time to charge is

 There are three components that determine the time period.
-The best way to approach the problem of what components to use is to (a) always use Ra as 1k unless there is a good reason not to do so, (b) make an informed intelligent guess for the value of C and then (c) calculate the value of Rb.
+The best way to approach the problem of what components to use is to (a) always use Ra as 1k unless there is a good reason such as needing a particular mark-space ratio, (b) make an informed intelligent guess for the value of C and then (c) calculate the value of Rb.

 The value of Rb must the greater than 1kΩ and less than 1MΩ.